kotinka/instructions/Instruction on markdown.md

 * One
 * Another
 + With plus
-2. To make marked list you have just do it.
+2. To make marked list you have just do it typing the right numbers of the list.

 ## Images
 ### Italic and strong